Chapter 7

 If you are interested in what a Chapter 7 bankruptcy could do for you, contact Hodge & Smither to schedule a free consultation.
 Our attorneys have a wealth of experience helping families in Kentucky get the debt relief they need.
 We will be happy to discuss your options and provide you with legal guidance throughout the entire filing process.

-Call (502) 383-5590 or contact us online.
+Call (502) 383-5590 or contact our Louis online.
 We serve Jefferson, Oldham, Spencer, Shelby, Bullitt, Anderson, and Franklin Counties.

 Who Files a Chapter 7 Bankruptcy?